top of page

 In our travels across the country, we've come across the remains of quite a few "utopian societies".
 More than we ever realized existed in this country.
 Many of these communities seem to have sprung up around the turn of the 20th century.
 We've found that many of these isolationist communities weren't sheltering themselves from the onslaught of the industrial revolution, but instead were trying to separate themselves from the moral decline of the country.
 In 1884, John Newbrough founded Shalam (which means in Hebrew "to make something whole") as a utopian community to create a better world, especially for orphans.

 "The object is ... to raise up the children where they shall not witness drunkenness, crime, and profanity; where they may be taught, on the kindergarten system, all kinds of trades and useful occupations, with a time to sing, a time to dance, a time to play, a time to work, and a time to pray.
-They will be taught the universal brotherhood, and to have faith in Jehovih, their creator; to be non-resistants, to abjure war, to practise the commandments and to do good ....
+They will be taught the universal brotherhood, and to have faith in Jehovih, their creator; to be non-resistants, to abjure war, to practice the commandments and to do good ....
 In fact, the plan described in Oahspe, the new Bible, will be carried out."
 From the first Convention of Faithists, 1883

 Adherents established "receiving stations" in New Orleans, Chicago, Kansas City, and Philadelphia.
 While they didn't acquire as many "donations" as first envisioned, about 50 children were raised here until the community's dissolution in 1901.
 As we've seen with many of these communes, when those who wanted exceeded those who contributed, their utopia became unsustainable and quickly collapsed.